DerGuru/The-Resonant/Chapters/P2-15 - Archive Sabotage.md

 “Do it,” Lina said, minimal and greenlight.

 The screen flickered once.
-Not dramatic—just a settling.
+Not dramatic - just a settling.
 Several thumbnails stopped pretending to be sins and decided to be silhouettes: the loop of a railing; the edge of a jacket; the negative space where a sign used to be.

 “That’s the gap,” Milo said, tapping one outline.
-“And that is a person—shoulders high, head down, ordinary in a way only professionals manage.
+“And that is a person - shoulders high, head down, ordinary in a way only professionals manage.
 Timestamp: twenty‑two‑ten.”

 “Copy that basket,” Lina said.
 “Then move.”